Certiman/vue-solid-pod/PROCESS.md

 - `rdf:rest` links the task step to the next one (unique in one version)
 - If a Shape File is used, it must indicate where to store the resulting triples.
 More info below.

-## Storage
+## Storage, append|write

-Processes have at leat the following 3 objectives:
+Processes have at least the following 3 objectives:

-1. to collect data in RDF
+1. to collect and manage data about registered resources as RDF expressed using the process provider's ontology.
 2. to convert data in RDF into lists, reports, documents (for analysis and presentation)
 3. to be findable by search action, as started from the Process Provider.

-The data collected by tasks in the process `https://storage.inrupt.com/{STORAGE_ID}/process/:Process/`, will always be `https://storage.inrupt.com/{STORAGE_ID}/data/:Process/{taskStorageContainer/}{subject}#uuid`, whereby the `#uuid` is generated by SHACL form and the `taskStorageContainer` is determined/calculated by the Task Step in which it is stored.
+The data collected by tasks in the process `https://storage.inrupt.com/{STORAGE_ID}/process/:Process/`, will always be `https://storage.inrupt.com/{STORAGE_ID}/data/:ProcessAbbreviated/{taskStorageContainer/}{subject}#uuid`, whereby the `#uuid` is generated by SHACL form and the `taskStorageContainer` is determined/calculated by the Task Step in which it is stored.

-Example:
+We propose: `ProcessAbbreviated = LOWERCASE(if no CamelCase is used ? full process name  : CamelCase capitals only)`

+### Example

-- `/Organisations` store data in:
+- `/Organisation` store data in:
   - `/data/organisation/org#uuid` for (Formal)Organisation(alUnit);
   - `/data/organisation/site#uuid` for Sites;
   - `/data/organisation/post#uuid` for Posts;
+- `/CertificationLevelDocuments` store data in:
+  - `/data/cld/{YEAR}/{MODULE}/{SUBSYSTEM}/cld#uuid`, whereby the Conditions & Limits of Use are stored under:
+  - `/data/cld/{YEAR}/{MODULE}/{SUBSYSTEM}/clou#uuid`, whereby the technical file COULD be stored under:
+  - `/data/cld/{YEAR}/{MODULE}/{SUBSYSTEM}/nobofile#uuid`.